 Kathleen Clyde was appointed County Commissioner in Portage County in Northeast Ohio in late December 2018.

 Kathleen grew up in Garrettsville, Ohio, a small town in northeast Portage County.
 She attended the James A. Garfield public schools in Garrettsville from kindergarten until 12th grade, graduating first in her high school class.

-Kathleen earned her J.D. from The Ohio State University College of Law, where she served as an editor of the law review and graduated as a pubic service fellow with the dean’s highest honors.
+Kathleen earned her J.D. from The Ohio State University College of Law, where she served as an editor of the law review and graduated as a public service fellow with the dean’s highest honors.
 She served as an election official in the 2008 presidential election, overseeing the set-up and operation of the Early Voting Center in Franklin County, Ohio.

 In 2010, she ran for office from her home in Portage County, winning a close election and going on to serve four two-year terms in the Ohio House of Representatives.
 She fought for workers, organizing opposition and helping defeat anti-collective bargaining legislation for public sector workers on the statewide ballot in 2011.
-She fought for women, sponsoring the Ohio Equal Pay Act for three straight general assemblies and holding hearings on the unprecendented attacks on women’s reproductive healthcare slipped into various state budget bills.
-She also became known as a national expert on election and voting rights issues, helping mount legal defenses to various anti-voter measures eventually vetoed or found to be uncsonstitutional in state and federal courts, including the United States Supreme Court.
+She fought for women, sponsoring the Ohio Equal Pay Act for three straight general assemblies and holding hearings on the unprecedented attacks on women’s reproductive healthcare slipped into various state budget bills.
+She also became known as a national expert on election and voting rights issues, helping mount legal defenses to various anti-voter measures eventually vetoed or found to be unconstitutional in state and federal courts, including the United States Supreme Court.

 In 2018, she was the Democratic nominee for Ohio Secretary of State, garnering over 2 million votes (47%) in her first run for statewide office.